George Gissing

 George Robert Gissing (/ˈɡɪsɪŋ/ GHISS-ing; 22 November 1857 – 28 December 1903) was an English novelist, who published 23 novels between 1880 and 1903.
-In the 1890s he was considered one of the three greatest novelists in England, and by the 1940s he had been recognised as a literary genius.
-Gissing's best-known works have reappeared in modern editions.
-They include The Nether World (1889), New Grub Street (1891) and The Odd Women (1893).
-He retains a small but devoted group of followers.
+Gissing's best-known works include The Nether World (1889), New Grub Street (1891), Born in Exile (1892) and The Odd Women (1893).

 Biography

 Early life

 Gissing was born on 22 November 1857 in Wakefield, West Yorkshire, the eldest of five children of Thomas Waller Gissing, who ran a chemist's shop, and Margaret (née Bedford).
 His siblings were: William, who died aged twenty; Algernon, who became a writer; Margaret; and Ellen.
 His childhood home in Thompson's Yard, Wakefield, is maintained by The Gissing Trust.

 Gissing was educated at Back Lane School in Wakefield, where he was a diligent and enthusiastic student.
 His serious interest in books began at the age of ten when he read The Old Curiosity Shop by Charles Dickens and subsequently, encouraged by his father and inspired by the family library, his literary interest grew.
 Juvenilia written at this time was published in 1995 in The Poetry of George Gissing.
 He was also skilled at drawing.
 Gissing's father died when he was 12 years old, and he and his brothers were sent to Lindow Grove School at Alderley Edge in Cheshire, where he was a solitary student who studied hard.

 In 1872, after an exceptional performance in the Oxford Local Examinations, Gissing won a scholarship to Owens College, the forerunner of the Victoria University of Manchester, subsequently merged with University of Manchester Institute of Science and Technology to form the University of Manchester.
 There he continued his intense studies, and won many prizes, including the Poem Prize in 1873 and the Shakespeare scholarship in 1875.
 He also began a relationship with Marianne "Nell" Harrison.

 When he ran short of money and stole from his fellow students, Gissing's academic career ended in disgrace.
 The college hired a detective to investigate the thefts, and Gissing was prosecuted, found guilty, expelled, and sentenced to a month's hard labour in Belle Vue Gaol, Manchester, in 1876.

 In September 1876, with support from sympathisers, he travelled to the United States, where he spent time in Boston and Waltham, Massachusetts, writing and teaching classics.
 When his money ran out, he moved to Chicago, where he earned a precarious living writing short stories for newspapers, including the Chicago Tribune.
 He lived in poverty until he met a travelling salesman in need of an assistant, and Gissing demonstrated his products.
 These experiences partially inspired his 1891 novel, New Grub Street.
 In September 1877, Gissing left America and returned to England.